University Health Services senior director of primary care and specialty medical care earns American College Health Association fellowship

 Finding a full scholarship to college is extremely difficult, especially at the graduate level.
 One of the best kept secrets at the Texas A&M University School of Public Health includes full scholarships with monthly stipends, available every year to students in the Department of Environmental and Occupational Health.
 Students with these scholarships get training from award-winning faculty along with connections to competitive employers in the field.

-The National Institute for Occupational Safety and Health (NIOSH) Training Grant from the Centers for Disease Control and Prevention provides accepted students full-tuition support, a monthly stipend, and funds for travel to conferences and trainings.
+The National Institute for Occupational Safety and Health (NIOSH) Training Grant from the Centers for Disease Control and Prevention (CDC) provides accepted students full-tuition support, a monthly stipend, and funds for travel to conferences and trainings.
 Applicants must meet admission standards as outlined in the School of Public Health Graduate Catalog, have a 3.0 GPA or above, and be enrolled in the Occupational Safety and Health degree program.

 Students can apply for the NIOSH grant in the spring semester and are notified of selection in the summer.
 Students selected for the program are required to meet regularly with an occupational faculty mentor and be an active member of the American Society of Safety Professionals, a worldwide organization of safety and health professionals.
 Research is also encouraged, and students are expected to attend a variety of seminars and conferences.